ibm-cloud-architecture/dba-refund-request/README.md

         1. Export the external automation service as a ZIP from the Business automations -> Extenal section
     1. If you are deploying Refund Request on your own OpenShift environment
         1. Publish the workflow project's snapshot in Business Automation Studio to make the automation services available to applications
-    1. Import the Refund Request application in Business applications using RefundRequest (RR) – App - YYYY.MM.DD_XX.json
+    1. Import the Refund Request application in Business applications using RefundRequest (RR) – App - YYYY.MM.DD_XX_PLATFORM.twx
     1. Create a new snapshot if needed and export the application as a ZIP
 1. Deploy Business Automation Navigator artifacts
     1. Login to Business Automation Navigator's admin desktop